 Fax: (250) 493-2882

-Vera C. Gabriel has recently been hired as the administrative assistant and brings invaluable community knowledge and professionalism to the lands department.
+Christine Saddleman comes from Upper Nicola Band and has recently been hired as the administrative assistant.
+She brings invaluable knowledge and extensive experience to the Lands Department.

 The Penticton Indian Band Lands Department is responsible for balancing environmental, cultural and heritage values of PIB lands in conjunction with accessing economic development opportunities.

 To facilitate lands transactions and other Band functions the manager has been appointed as a “Commissioner for Taking Affidavits” pursuant to the British Columbia Evidence Act.